ophian/serendipity_event_staticpage/README.md

 - - -

 ### Already done: :arrow_up:
+- [x] Added a "default fallback" frontend "plugin_staticpage_includeentry.tpl file", for the case it was set previously in a template, OR an entry, switching to a new theme without having this file.
 - [x] Fix access permissions in backend
 - [x] Append all CSS to eventData
 - [x] Consistent use of serendipity_db_bool() config default values